Baking soda trick for men: does it fix ED?

 Baking soda contains two electrolytes: bicarbonate and sodium.
 Electrolytes are essential substances that play an important role in hydration and fluid balance.
 Too much or too little of one electrolyte can throw off the mix.

 This means that ingesting large quantities of bicarbonate and sodium as a supposed ED remedy could cause an electrolyte imbalance.
 Symptoms vary depending on the severity of the imbalance.
-For instance, an excess of sodium can cause excess thirst and lightheadedness.
+For instance, excessive sodium intake can cause increased thirst and lightheadedness.
 Excess bicarbonate causes alkalosis, which is explained below.

 3. Metabolic alkalosis